 Dr. Weigand is a small animal practitioner and has been an active member of the CVMA for more than 25 years.

 Dr. Weigand served on the Board of Governors from 2000 to 2006 and was CVMA president in 2005.

 Dr. Weigand has served in various roles in organized veterinary medicine and his participation includes serving on the CVMF Board of Directors, California Animal Care Coalition, Continuing Education Planning Group, and various committees including Finance, Animal Care Conference, Insurance, Pacific Veterinary Conference Advisory Program, Public Relations, RVT Job Tasks Workgroup, Unlicensed Activity Advisory, Ways and Means, and Special Relationship Groups committees.

 The time and efforts that Dr. Weigand has given to the CVMA have helped advance the association.
 Dr Weigand was instrumental in the development of the Veterinary Insurance Services Company.
 He also served as the VISC Chairman for the first six years of its existence and the role he played will have a long-term impact on the CVMA.

 Dr. Weigand grew up in Wichita, Kansas and graduated from Kansas State University, College of Veterinary Medicine in 1987.
 He moved to California and bought his small animal practice Claremont Veterinary Hospital just two years later.
 He continues to own and practice at Claremont Veterinary Hospital.

 The CVMA’s California Animal Hall of Fame, created in 1990, celebrates the companion and working animals of California and the veterinarians who care for them.
 The winning animal’s care provider is recognized at the Pacific Veterinary Conference as well.

-Nominating Organization: Masson Veterinary Hospital
+Nominating Organization: Sacramento Valley Veterinary Medical Association

 MERITORIOUS SERVICE AWARD